Thesskyy/probly/README.md

 - **Python Analysis**: Run Python code directly in your browser using WebAssembly
 - **Data Visualization**: Create charts and visualizations from your data
 - **AI-Powered**: Get intelligent suggestions and automated analysis
+- **Prompt Library**: Access predefined prompts or save your own for quick reuse

 ## Architecture